 Male infertility can have multiple causes.
 Some are due to problems with sperm development.
 In other cases, they might experience difficulty in delivering sperm to the woman’s ovaries.
 Infertility usually does not show visible symptoms, especially in men.
-It is only found out until efforts to conceive begin.
 However, there are male infertility warning signs you should be aware of:

 Low sexual drive

-Male infertility warning signs include lack of sex drive.
+Male infertility warning signs include a lack of a sex drive.
 Changes in virility are triggered by the hormones responsible for the male reproductive system.
-Injuries and diseases like pituitary tumors can cause hormonal problems.
+Injuries and diseases like pituitary tumors can also cause hormonal problems.

 Pain, discomfort, and swelling in the testicles

-These can be caused by trauma or minor accidents such as a direct kick to the crotch.
+These can come from trauma or minor accidents such as a direct kick to the crotch.
 Sometimes, these are medical emergencies that may require surgery.

-Testicular swelling can be caused by the following:
+Testicular swelling can be a result of the following:

-- Testicular torsion.
+Testicular torsion.
 This is characterized by a twisted testicle in the scrotum.
-As a result, blood flow is disrupted, which impairs the functionality of the testicles.
+As a result, the twisting disrupts blood flow, which impairs the functionality of the testicles.

-- Hydrocele.
-This occurs when there is the buildup of fluid around the testicles due to an injury.
+Hydrocele.
+This occurs when there is the buildup of fluid around the testicles due to an injury or blockage.